spyysalo/finnish-registers/README.md

 This assumes that you have the file `annotations-superset.json` in `data/`.
 If you don't have this file, ask Roosa.

+Also, parts assume parsed versions of this data.

 ## Processing

 ### Filtering